 For tourists this might seem sad.
-The costumes are very beautiful to see.
-It’s good to keep in mind that these changes also involve better access to healthcare and education.
+The costumes are very beautiful to see, but it’s good to keep in mind that these changes also involve better access to healthcare and education.
 The ethnic minorities still belong to the poorest groups of Laos.

 Muang Sing village etiquette

 Use a guide that will introduce you to the communities.
-I do not recommend going on your own because communication is difficult and you won’t be able to interact with the people.
+I do not recommend going on your own, because communication is difficult and you won’t be able to interact with the people.
 Without a guide I felt villagers were a bit wary of outsiders.
-I went both on my own and with a guide and the latter was a much more rewarding experience.
+I went both on my own and with a guide.
+The latter was a much more rewarding experience.